sw-1oeo/CS1XA3/Project03/README.md

 # Project03: Tom & Jerry game with Django

 ## Run on Server
-Use your macid to ssh into the server, activate virtual environment, and cd into django_project.
+Use your macid to ssh into the server, activate virtual environment, and change directory into django_project.

     ssh <macid>@mac1xa3.ca
     source /home/sunwooj/CS1XA3/Project03_env/bin/activate